 Chickens can yawn, but it’s nothing like a human yawn.
 They stretch their neck and open their beak.
-It looks very similar to yawning, but it doesn’t mean that they are ready to take a nap or go to bed.
+It looks very similar to yawning, but it doesn’t mean they are ready to nap or go to bed.

 There are multiple reasons why chickens yawn, and we’ll address the most common causes.